zoezheng04/RISC-V-CPU/statements/natalie.md

 To conclude, I enjoyed my time working on this project.
 It provided me with a more profound and robust understanding of CPU operations compared to individual labs.
 The exposure to RISC-V, SystemVerilog, and general hardware design added valuable layers to my knowledge.
 Additionally, the opportunity to write in Markdown through the documentation phase was a valuable aspect of the experience.

 Given more time, I would opt for a smaller ALU.
 During debugging, I noticed that certain instructions shared identical ALU operations.
 For instance, ADD, JALR, and LBU could all be executed using the addition of two operands.
 This insight suggests the potential to streamline the ALU by using a common ALUCtrl control signal for multiple instructions, minimising redundant operations.
+I would also like to be involved in adding cache memory or other features.

 Looking back, I would allocate more time to thorough planning, particularly for the changes made and our respective responsibilities.
 This would allow us to complete the single-cycle stage earlier, instead of concurrently tackling single-cycle, pipelining, and cache memory in the final week of the project.
 Not only does this approach enhance debugging efficiency, but it also affords more time to explore additional features.